johann-solo/oliveandmango.github.io/_posts/blog/2017-01-03-veggie-bowl-trini.md

 3. Heat oven proof medium pot on med/high and add your oil and butter.
 4. Add in your garlic and let it sauté for a minute or so to make the oil very fragrant and then add in the spinach and onions and pumpkin and pimento peppers if using.
 Stir and let everything sauté for another 2-5 min (turn down the heat to medium if needed).
 The spinach will have wilted, onions should be soft and translucent and pumpkin will be in the beginning stages of getting soft.
 5. Season with salt and pepper and add in the rice.
 Let the rice sauté for a min or so to absorb some of the flavours and then add your coconut milk and water or broth if using
 6. Let the pot come to a simmer, give it a good stir.
-Taste and see if it’s good for salt and pepper, cover with oven proof lid and put in the oven for approx half an hour
+Taste and see if it’s good for salt and pepper, cover with oven proof lid and put in the oven for approx. half an hour
 7. Once done remove from the oven, remove lid, fluff rice with a fork and serve.

 <br>